pesala-x/Scanify-QR-Barcode-Scanner/README.md

 ## Acknowledgements

 - Special thanks to the open-source community for the amazing tools and resources that made this project possible.

----

-This README template provides a good starting point for your project.
-Make sure to replace placeholders (like image URLs, repository URL, and author information) with your actual project details.
-If you have any additional features or sections you'd like to add, feel free to customize it further.